IG is a Business Development Executive with experience and training in business analysis and project management.

 Identify the resources you have in place and those you wish to acquire, and factor them into your implementation plan.
 In planning for your “make or buy,” you have to investigate, and speculate the trend.
 To help you cater for shortfalls in supply, as well as excesses.
 Also, consider possibilities of value deterioration and appreciation of your resources.

-If you have an eye on a particular submission for a contract award; it is vital to inquire from the authorities the requirements that are necessary for the bidding.
+Fulfill your statutory obligations.
+If you're eyeing a particular submission for a contract award; it is vital to inquire from the authorities the requirements that are necessary for the bidding.
 Though, most bidding processes require some years of experience which you may not have at the moment.

 Reach out to companies that need your services, check newspapers and online publications for submissions.